 This timely documentary invites us to reflect on the relationships we have with those around us and raises the question: is it possible to overcome our modern culture of disconnectedness and rediscover how truly essential we are to one other?

-Director, Producer, Co-Writer and Narrator
+Director, Producer, Co-Writer

 Director Of Photography, Creative Director and Editor